kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    pre-rel{RELEASE_VERSION_SHORT}-kyma-gke-compass-integration
    ```

-2. If you detect any problems with the release, such as failing tests, wait for the fix that can be either added to your PR or cherry-picked to the PR from the `master` branch.
-Prow will re-trigger jobs automatically.
+2. If you detect any problems with your PR fix the issues until your checks pass.

-3. After all checks pass, merge the PR, using the `rebase and merge` option.
+3. After all checks pass, merge your PR to the release branch.
+Merging the PR will trigger the post-submit integration tests automatically.

-   > **CAUTION:** By default, the `rebase and merge` option is disabled.
-Contact one of the `kyma-project/kyma` repository admins to enable it.
+The jobs' status will be visible on the Kyma [TestGrid](https://testgrid.k8s.io/kyma_integration) in the corresponding dashboard tab.

-4. Merging the PR to the release branch runs the postsubmit jobs, which:
+4. If during the development process there will be need for additional changes in the release branch, open a new PR to the release branch with changes.

-   * create release artifacts for the given release in the `RELEASE_VERSION` file
-   * spin-up a release candidate cluster which uses latest artifacts generated in the previous job
+Repeat steps 1-3 for this PR.

 5. Once the release process is finished and release branch is complete create a new tag in the repository that points to your release branch.
 Tag has to have the same name as in the `RELEASE_VERSION` file.
 Creating a new tag will trigger the following actions:

-   * create a GitHub release and trigger documentation update on the official Kyma website
+   * Create a GitHub release and trigger documentation update on the official Kyma website.

+   * Create a new release cluster for the given Kyma `RELEASE_VERSION`.
    > **CAUTION**: The cluster is automatically generated for you, and it is automatically removed after 7 days.

    If you don't have access to the GCP project, post a request in the Slack team channel.

    ```bash